 - We currently have a faculty Seminar Series that brings in scholars from universities, government agencies, and the private sector to discuss cutting edge work in Economics.
 We pay the expenses of speakers, but none get an honorarium.
 With an endowment of $100,000, the Seminar Series will continue, and we can invite an Economist “Superstar” each year for a public lecture and smaller meetings with students, providing a great opportunity for students and the College community to interact.

 - Scholarship donations are also welcome.
-In 2008-09, for the first time, we gave two merit-based scholarships for Economics majors, the Terry Glenn Memorial Scholarship and the Ross L. and Marian Y. Goble Scholarship.
+We have two merit-based scholarships for Economics majors, the Terry Glenn Memorial Scholarship and the Ross L. and Marian Y. Goble Scholarship.
 The number of recipients has increased each year.
 Becaue of a generous donation from an anonymous donor honoring professors Robert Archibald and David Finifter we were able to award scholarships to two additional students.
-You can see the entire list of recipients on our website.

 - Library holdings are always an issue with Economics.
 Swem Library has been strained in recent years, and more and more information necessary for the study of Economics has become available digitally, so it is easy to fall behind.
 A donation directly to Economics, or a donation to the library designated for purchase of Economics materials would be a wonderful gift.

 - Economists believe in incentives, and various endowed prizes could be motivators.
 We currently award the Robert A. Barry Prize annually to the “best” graduating Economics student as determined by the faculty.
-Many of you may remember Bob Barry, who died about three years ago and who was responsible for introducing so many of us to the wonders of Economics.
+Many of you may remember Bob Barry, who was responsible for introducing so many of us to the wonders of Economics.
 Currently this award is funded by Ken Anderson '79 and Mark Kulish '81.
 There are other prizes that could be created, such as a prize for the best honors thesis, and others that you may want to propose.

 This list of department needs is far from exhaustive.
 If you have other ideas, we want to hear from you.
-Feel free to contact the Chair, Will Hausman, at 757-221-2381 ([[wjhaus, email]]).
+Feel free to contact us.
 We do need and appreciate your help.